 DiabetesMine Editor Amy Tenderich and Joslin Diabetes Center endocrinologist Dr. Richard Jackson collaborated on this do-it-yourself guide to overall good health and long life with diabetes.
 The book explains the five essential health tests that you’ll need to understand and monitor over your lifetime: the 5 essential health tests: A1c, lipids, blood pressure, microalbumin, and eye exam – plus step-by-step instructions on how to improve if your results are out of range.

-CHEATING DESTINY: LIVING WITH DIABETES, AMERICA’S BIGGEST EPIDEMIC - LINK TO OUR BOOK REVIEW
+CHEATING DESTINY: LIVING WITH DIABETES, AMERICA’S BIGGEST EPIDEMIC - (Available on Amazon)

 By James Hirsch